Game Boy Advance SP: Backlit model (AGS-101)

-On September 19, 2005 (around the same time as the Game Boy Micro's release), Nintendo released an improved version of the Game Boy Advance SP in North America, featuring a brighter backlit screen instead of the previous version's frontlit screen.
-This GBA SP was Nintendo's first internationally-released handheld system to feature an integrated backlight.
-(However, there had already been a backlit system years earlier with the Japan-only Game Boy Light, which was essentially a Game Boy Pocket with an electroluminescent backlit display.)
-The AGS-101 was never officially released in Japan, and the frontlit AGS-001 models were still available on the market until the end of production.
+On September 19, 2005 — shortly after the release of the Game Boy Micro and about a year after the launch of the Nintendo DS — Nintendo released an updated Game Boy Advance SP in North America, featuring a brighter backlit screen in place of the earlier model's frontlit display.
+However, opinions are mixed on whether or not the backlit screen is an upgrade, as some argue that its expanded color space disregards the artistic intent of many games.

+It was Nintendo's first handheld system released worldwide with an integrated backlight, although the Japan-only Game Boy Light had used an electroluminescent backlit display several years earlier.

+The AGS-101 revision was not officially released in Japan, and the frontlit AGS-001 model remained on sale until production ended.

 The new model can be distinguished by the following features: